 - Retailers must store these products either in a locked container or behind the counter in an area accessible only to store employees.

-- Only customers who show a valid photo ID that indicates they are of the minimum legal sales age (which will be 21, effective November 13, 2019) for ATUPA-regulated products may purchase regulated products.
+- Only customers who show a valid photo ID that indicates they are of the minimum legal sales age (21 years) for ATUPA-regulated products may purchase regulated products.